Nash Equilibrium Problems of Polynomials: Introduction

-It is interesting to note that each player's objective is strictly convex with respect to its strategy, because their Hessian's with respect to their own strategies are positive definite. \end{example}
+In this NEP, each player's objective is strictly convex with respect to its strategy, because their Hessian matrices with respect to their own strategies are positive definite.
+This NEP has only $3$ NEs (see Section~\ref{ssc:convex}), which are

-When each feasible set $X_i$ is a finite set, the NEP is called a {\it finite game}.
-For finite games, Nash Equilibria typically do not exist.
-People are also interested in mixed strategies, which are probability distributions on the strategy set.
-Mixed strategy solutions always exist for finite games \cite{Nash1951}.
-For the case that $f_1+\dots+f_N = 0$, the NEP \reff{eq:NEP} is called a {\it zero-sum game}.
-The two-player zero-sum game is equivalent to a saddle point problem \cite{Nie2018saddle}.
-NEPs have broad applications in Economics modelling \cite{Aumann1995,maskin1999,Rubinstein1982,Shaked1982,Wildasin1988}.
-Applications outside Economics can be found in \cite{Bell2000,Bjrnerstedt1994,Garfinkel1994,MacKenzie2001,Schofield2002}.
-We refer to \cite{Aubin13,BasOls98,Datta03,Myer13,OsbRub94,Rosen65} for more general work on NEPs.

-It is generally hard to solve NEPs \cite{DasGoldPap09,Savani2006}.
-For solving finite games or finding their mixed strategy solutions, we refer to the work \cite{Ahmadi2017,Datta10,Kontogiannis2006,Lemke1964}.
-For two-player zero sum games, the NEPs are equivalent to saddle point problems and there are optimization methods for solving them \cite{CLOu14,Nie2018saddle}.
-More work for solving NEPs can be found in \cite{GurPang09,Herings2010,krawczyk2000,LarLas12,LiBas87,LipMar04,Ratliff2013,UryRub94}.
-Moreover, NEPs are special cases of generalized Nash Equilibrium problems.
-We refer to \cite{DreFacKanSag11,Facchinei2007,FacFisPic09,FacKan10OR, FisMarSch14,nabetani2011parametrized,Pang2005} for recent work on GNEPs.
-In the current state of the art, it is mostly an open question to solve general NEPs efficiently, especially those whose individual optimization problems are nonconvex.

-{\bf Contributions} This paper focuses on Nash equilibrium problems that are given by polynomial functions, i.e., the objectives $f_i$ and constraining functions $g_{i,j}$ are polynomial functions in their variables.
-We formulate efficient polynomial optimization for computing one or more Nash equilibria.
-The Lasserre type Moment-SOS hierarchy of semidefinite relaxations are used to solve the polynomial optimization.
-Under generic assumptions, we prove the method can find a Nash equilibrium if there exists one.
-Moreover, we can also find all Nash equilibria if there are finitely many ones of them.
-The method can also detect nonexistence if there is no Nash equilibrium.
-For NEPs that are given by generic polynomials, we further show that there are finitely many complex KKT points.
-Therefore, there are at most finitely many NEs for generic NEPPs.
-This implies that our method can solve general NEPPs successfully.